 The painful snapping sensation during finger motion is the most common symptom.
 As the condition progresses, the finger or thumb may actually become locked in a bent position, or less often in an extended position.
 The problem is sometimes incorrectly thought to exist in the middle joint of the thumb.
 This joint may appear to jump or lock.
 The true problem, however, is found in the base of the finger or thumb.
 It is here that the smooth gliding of the tendon becomes obstructed.

 How is Trigger Finger Treated?

-The physician may decide to restrict movement of the joint by means of a splint.
+Josh Vella, MD may decide to restrict the movement of the joint by means of a splint.
 Oral anti-inflammatory medications are often used to reduce inflammation and discomfort.
 A cortisone injection may also be administered directly into the tendon sheath to reduce the soft tissue swelling.
-In cases that do not respond to conservative treatment, or if the finger or thumb remain in a locked position, surgery may be recommended.
+In cases that do not respond to conservative treatment, or if the finger or thumb remains in a locked position, surgery may be recommended.